intellectif-llc/polyglotas/readme-requirement.md

 COMMENT ON COLUMN student_profiles.stripe_customer_id IS 'Stripe Customer ID for this student.
 Created when user initiates first payment.';
 COMMENT ON COLUMN student_profiles.default_payment_method_details IS 'Non-sensitive, displayable details of the default payment method from Stripe.';
 COMMENT ON COLUMN student_profiles.billing_address IS 'Billing address details, often collected by Stripe and stored for reference.';
 COMMENT ON COLUMN student_profiles.status IS 'Overall account status of the student on the platform (e.g., active, suspended, email_unverified).
-Define status_enum separately.';
+Define account_status_enum separately.';

 -- Student Target Languages Table
 CREATE TABLE student_target_languages (